 Hibiscus is a beautiful cookbook filled with not-so-traditional Nigerian dishes.
 The book has a heavy British influence, which is expected, since the writer was raised in the UK.
 It was birthed after, Lopè Ariyo won the Red magazine and Harper Collins publishing competition in 2016.
 And the result is stunning!
 If you leave this post … Continue reading Review | Hibiscus by Lopè Ariyo

 In an effort to connect more with my readers and keep up with all the conversations and jokes that come up online, I made a twitter account.
-And then I got scared and abandoned it for a month.
-But that's not the point.
-I'm doing this now!
-I'm new to twitter, so I'm not quite … Continue reading I just joined Twitter!
+I'm new to twitter, so I'm not quite sure what exactly I'm doing.
+I'm ready to start bonding with all of you.
+Follow me on twitter @thelitafrican and … Continue reading I just joined Twitter!

 Hello summer!
 Hello lovelies!
 How is everyone doing?
 This post is a little late.
 There are so many exciting things happening in July for me.
 Well, not really, just my birthday.
 But I'm studying for an exam, and trying to organise my life for the second half of the year.
 So I'm lowering my reading … Continue reading Books to Read | July 2019